avivasolutionsnl/Nyxie/README.md

 To set the Docker container service names as DNS names on your host edit your `hosts` file.
 A convenient tool to automatically do this is [whales-names](https://github.com/gregolsky/whales-names).

+Synchronize the development content by running Unicorn: [http://cm/unicorn.aspx?verb=sync](http://cm/unicorn.aspx?verb=sync).

 Initialize your Commerce Engine and setup a Storefront according to the instructions [here](https://github.com/Sitecore/docker-images/tree/master/windows/tests/9.2.x).
 > Unselect the Habitat catalog in `Commerce > Catalog Management > Catalogs` before adding a Storefront site

-Synchronize the development content by running Unicorn: [http://cm/unicorn.aspx?verb=sync](http://cm/unicorn.aspx?verb=sync).

 Fix indexes by:

 - Opening the content editor
+- Make sure the Habitat catalog is selected in the Commerce Control panel
 - Goto the commerce tab
 - Delete Data Templates
 - Update Data Templates
 - Goto control panel and rebuild the `sitecore_master_index` & `sitecore_sxa_master_index`

 > If you get an error saying: 'field _indexname' not found: remove files in host [](./data/solr) folder.
 Restart containers and populate schema.

+## Known issues
+- For the category related qualifications and benefits to work we need to add a custom component to the cart line when a product is added.
+This component adds the category path and in order to determine this path it uses the Sitecore Item API.
+This call to the Item API is not ideal and we should try to determine the category path without the call.

 ## Resources
 https://sitecoresmurf.wordpress.com/2019/07/18/known-issues-limitations-and-extending-promotion-plugin-in-sitecore-commerce-9/